eQTL-Catalogue/susie-workflow/README.md

 # susie-workflow
-Nextflow workflow for applying [Sum of Single Effects (SuSiE)](https://stephenslab.github.io/susieR/) finemapping model to a large number of molecular QTLs.
+Nextflow workflow for applying the [Sum of Single Effects (SuSiE)](https://stephenslab.github.io/susieR/) finemapping model to a large number of molecular QTLs.

 # Usage